Machine learning

 Detecting secrets with high quality results is a challenging and intricate task.
-To enhance our detection engine, we opted to train various models to scrutinize code like a professional developer and pinpoint false positives or enrich generic secrets (soon coming).
+To enhance our detection engine, we've implemented various machine learning models to analyze code like a professional developer, identify false positives, and enrich generic secrets with contextual information.

 False Positive Remover